guicaulada/ServerBOT/README.md

-# SteamBOT
+# ServerBOT
-A Discord bot that interacts with Steam and SteamCMD
+A Discord bot that starts, stops and show the status of any configured service